cmdr2/github-actions-wizard/README.md

 Select a workflow template to start with:
 1. Python package - build and publish to PyPI
 2. npm package - build and publish to npm
-3. Static Hugo website - build and deploy to GitHub Pages
+3. Static website - build and deploy to GitHub Pages
-4. Static S3 website - build and deploy to AWS S3
+4. Static website - build and deploy to AWS S3
+5. Static website - build and deploy to Cloudflare Pages
-5. AWS Lambda - deploy a Python function to AWS Lambda
+6. AWS Lambda - deploy a Python function to AWS Lambda
-6. itch.io - build and publish to itch.io
+7. itch.io - build and publish to itch.io
-7. Pytest CI - run tests with pytest on push and pull request (test-only)
+8. Pytest CI - run tests with pytest on push and pull request (test-only)
-8. Custom workflow
+9. Custom workflow
 Enter option number: 4

 Select deployment trigger: